ChickenTarm/cookiecutter-python-ml-project/{{cookiecutter.project_name}}/README.md

 `

 ## CI
-The CI is located at .gitlab-ci.yml
+The CI is located at .github

 The tests in the ci will run and produce an artifact that will be used for test report via allure.